 Little Qualicum Falls

-An easy 3km loop leads you through this park to view the lower and upper waterfalls.
+An easy 3km loop leads you through this Provincial Park to view the lower and upper waterfalls.
 Strategic lookout points are located along the trail, offering spectacular views.
-The trail meanders through old-growth and second-growth forests along the river.
+The beautiful trail meanders through old-growth and second-growth forests along the river.

 Kitsuksis Waterfall and Trestle